JakeHukari/DuckyPi/README.md

 Upon boot, the HackyPi will begin harvesting.

-The HackyPi will harvest all stored WiFi usernames and passwords, system information, and stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, and Edge).
+The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge).

-The HackyPi will compress all harvested data into a zip file and copy it to the DUCKYPI USB drive.
+The HackyPi will compress all harvested data into a zip file & copy it to the DUCKYPI USB drive.

 The HackyPi will then delete the harvested data from the system.
 It will only remain on the DUCKYPI USB drive.

 # Safe Mode
 To prevent accidental execution during setup, turn ON Caps Lock before plugging in the HackyPi.
-The device will enter Safe Mode and will not execute the payload.
+The device will enter Safe Mode & will not execute the payload.

 # Loot Retrieval
-Once harvest is complete there will be a date and time stamped zip file on the DUCKYPI USB drive.
+Once harvest is complete there will be a date & time stamped zip file on the DUCKYPI USB drive.
-Unzip the file and you will find the harvested data.
+Unzip the file & you will find the harvested data.
-WiFi credentials and system info will be stored in plaintext file format (.txt).
+WiFi credentials & system info will be stored in plaintext file format (.txt).
 Browser information will be stored in database format (sqlite & json).
-Some browser information may be encrypted or hashed and will need to be decrypted to view the data.
+Some browser information may be encrypted or hashed & will need to be decrypted to view the data.

 # Modifications
 To modify the images on the HackyPi screen you will need to ensure you convert your images to a .bmp format.